 “I have four children, aged 18, 13, 7 and 5.
 My children are all at school so that helps a lot but I do have to have quite a rigid structure in place to make sure everyone is where they need to be and gets the time they deserve.
 My children all do extracurricular activities so I tend to work on my own business whilst they are doing those – I am the only Mum to arrive at ballet or swimming with a laptop or tablet!

-Before they started school I used to send them to the local nursery for two days a week which helped massively and I would work then when they were in bed.
-It is really tough sometimes but the benefits of being able to do the school runs, attend performances or assembly when they have them and not having to worry about what to do when they are sick makes all the juggling worthwhile
+Before they started school I used to send them to the local nursery for two days a week which helped massively and I would work when they were in bed.
+It is really tough sometimes but the benefits of being able to do the school runs, attend performances or assembly when they have them and not having to worry about what to do when they are sick make all the juggling worthwhile

 I wouldn’t have it any other way.”

-“I have a five year old who starts school in Feb and a 17 month old.
+“I have a five year old who starts school in Feb and a 17-month-old.
 I’m not an official VA yet but work from home with my current employer, it is a real juggle but organisation is the key.
 I try to do all of my house jobs when my daughter is awake so that I can make the most of her nap time working.

 I’m hoping to become a VA next year with my current employer as my first client (gotta have that conversation yet!?), and build up as my youngest gets older.
-My five year old is great, he is at kinder 2.5 days a week and keeps quite with a movie or Lego when he’s home and my youngest sleeps.
+My five year old is great, he is at kinder 2.5 days a week and keeps quiet with a movie or Lego when he’s home and my youngest sleeps.
 Tricky business but they are my motivation to become a VA.”

 “My daughter will be 9 in January.
 I do all the school runs and sick day/holiday care.
 She will usually get a week away with her Dad in the summer holidays, but I manage to stay operational through the hols.
 I’m lucky that a) she is old enough to entertain herself and b) she is happy to do so!
 We negotiate work/play time together and have done for a few years.

-I’m not sure how I’d juggle it if she was younger, but all you lovely parents have found amazing ways to cope!
+I’m not sure how I’d juggle it if she was younger, but all of you lovely parents have found amazing ways to cope!
 What I don’t achieve during the day I catch up on in the evenings, or the weekends she is at her dad’s.
 I resent it sometimes, but I’m actually at my most creative when the rest of the world is cosying down for the night, so it works out well.”

-“I have a 3 year old son, I am the Director of 2 businesses and have juggled legal PA temp work around them for 20 years!
+“I have a 3-year-old son, I am the Director of 2 businesses and have juggled legal PA temp work around them for 20 years!
 When my son was 2 we put him in nursery 2 days a week and I got a 2 day a week PA job.
 I hated it and was basically paying for someone else to look after my son so I decided to work full time to make it financially viable and hubby (who works from home) would have our son the rest of the week.

-I got a full time job that I enjoyed but I was made redundant so I did some more temping and decided to set up as a VA.
+I got a full-time job that I enjoyed but I was made redundant so I did some more temping and decided to set up as a VA.

 Best.
 Decision.
 Ever!!!!